KrisMooseVisual/Unit-4-Game/GemCollectorPsuedoCode.md

 - right of screen in "shadow box" WIN/LOSE count.
 Number of wins will be set from ARRAY OF NUMBERS (0-4), and number of losses will be set from (0-3)

 BELOW SCORE BOARDS:
-- 4 GEM BUTTONS, each gem button will have a value of the following: ARRAY OF NUMBERS (1, 3, 12, & 5)
+- 4 GEM BUTTONS, each gem button will have a random value between (0-50).
+Each gem will have a value randomization each game.
 - GEMS WILL BE
-    - DIAMOND (1pt)
+    - DIAMOND
-    - EMERALD (12pts)
+    - EMERALD
-    - RUBY (5pts)
+    - RUBY
-    - SAPPHIRE (2pts)
+    - SAPPHIRE

 CREATE FOOTER BANNER WITH RESULTS OF GAME: